 Quebec Colonial Country House Such a beautiful home with exquisite grounds and landscape.
 I love the white canvas for the interior.
 It is clean and opens up everything.
 Amazing decorating too.
 I want to visit you there..... — K.L.

-In the Round Furniture Set-Up I just got rid of my couch and have been searching for the perfect one without luck.
+Round Furniture Set-Up I just got rid of my couch and have been searching for the perfect one without luck.
 So this week I actually thought why not get 2 more chairs (for a total of 4) instead.
 Now that I know it's a trend — just confirms the fact that I DO know what I'm doing when following my decorating instinct and furthering my education in order to do so!
-Thx H&H — Angie Visintin
+Thanks, H&H. — Angie Visintin

 1960s Rowhouse Renovation Absolutely gorgeous!
 Two things you might want to consider in the future — the step down to the living room can become a problem.
 Just not a safe idea.
 The second problem — the buttons on the custom banquette — will rust when fabric is steam cleaned.
 Avoid those buttons in furniture.
 The house is so beautiful — lovely and bright.
 Well done! — saltnlightful

 Congrats House & Home on a truly great story featuring @colettevdthillart in the October issue, and for bringing an international perspective to your readers with her amazing work and super glam life :) — Grace Castaneda @gracecastaneda